UPDATE: For 2020, no significant changes were made to Medicaid.

-Financial Medicaid Eligibility Requirements in Montana
+What Are the Financial Medicaid Requirements in Montana?

-Proof of income must be provided to the Medicaid agency in Montana, so that the agency’s workers can ascertain whether the applicant is someone who is eligible for Medicaid.
-MAGI-based income counting rules apply in most cases, but may not apply when assessing Medicaid requirements for disabled or blind beneficiaries.
+Proof of income must be provided to the Medicaid agency in Montana so that the agency’s workers can ascertain whether the applicant is someone who is eligible for Medicaid.
+MAGI-based income counting rules apply in most cases but may not apply when assessing Medicaid requirements for disabled or blind beneficiaries.

 “What are the requirements for Medicaid?”
 Meeting Medicaid eligibility coverage saves the recipient more money long-term compared to enrolling in subsidy healthcare.
 Because of the expansion, 40,140 beneficiaries were able to avoid the coverage gap and meet the application guidelines for Medicaid.